 Home > Health Library > Ingrown Nail

-An ingrown nail grows into the flesh instead of over it and usually
+An ingrown nail occurs when a nail grows into the flesh at the side

-affects the toes, particularly the big toe.
-The site of an ingrown nail can be
+of the nail.
+This usually affects the toes, particularly the big toe.
+People

-Most ingrown nail problems can be prevented by proper nail care,
+Most ingrown nail problems can be prevented by properly grooming the

-infected.
-A severely ingrown nail may have to be partially or completely
+antibiotics or topical ointments.
+A severely ingrown nail may have to be

 Current as of: